martinmoene/lest/README.md

 ### Fixture macros
 **SETUP(** "_context_" **) {** _code_ **}**
 Describe and setup the context to use afresh in each enclosed section.

 **SECTION(** "_proposition_" **) {** _code_ **}**
 Describe the expected behaviour to test for using the enclosing context and specify the actions and expectations.
+The objects in the enclosing setup or section come into existence and go out of scope for each section.
 A section must be enclosed in setup or in another section.

 See also [this example](examples/09-fixture.cpp) with setup and sections.